 I think I’ve been diagnosed with culinary voyeurism.
-Well, at least that’s what I have concluded after ruling out webmd’s evaluation of my obsessive visual gorging of delicious confections online to be either a flesh eating disease of the foot or gout.
+Well, at least that’s what I have concluded after ruling out webmd’s evaluation of my obsessive visual gorging of delicious confections online to be either a flesh eating disease or gout.

 Yeah, I like my take better.